godaddy/wp-reseller-store/readme.md

 **Support**

-If you run into a problem, post your question in [UserVoice](https://godaddy.uservoice.com/forums/906550-reseller) or send an email to resellersupport@godaddy.com and we would be happy to help.
+If you run into a problem send an email to resellersupport@godaddy.com and we would be happy to help.
 Remember, the more information you can provide up-front, the easier it is for us to verify the problem and the faster we can help!

 * Screenshot(s) - How-to guide
 * Name and version of your theme - Video tutorial